michalpiatkowski/Furry_game/README.md

 # Furry_game

-This game is written on Coders Lab workshop.
+This game is written at Coders Lab workshop.

-Used technologies:
+Technologies:

+* HTML

+* CSS

-HTML, CSS, JavaScript
+* JavaScript